kubevirt/project-infra/docs/membership-policy.md

 * Contribute infrastructure code.
 * Review and eventually approve infrastructure code proposed by others.
-* Have access to the CI clusters, the infrastructure providers' UIs, the private monitoring dashboards and the channels reserved to receive infrastructure notifications and alerts.
+* Have access to the CI clusters, user interface of the infrastructure providers, the private monitoring dashboards and the channels reserved to receive infrastructure notifications and alerts.
 * Have access to automation secrets.